 Alcohol can also affect a person’s nutrition in a number of ways.
 When alcohol is broken down by the body, it can cause the release of reactive oxygen species, which will then deplete antioxidants that are helpful for healthy cells.
 Alcohol use can also prevent nutrient uptake in the intestine, leading to decreased nutrient levels even when eating enough.
 Nutrient deficiency can cause organ damage and increase aging processes.

-Contact The Recovery Village Palm Beach if you or a loved one struggle with alcohol use.
+Contact The Recovery Village Palm Beach at Baptist Health if you or a loved one struggle with alcohol use.
 Prevent the negative side effects that alcohol can have on the natural aging process by addressing alcohol use today.

 Mende, Melinda Alicia.
 “Alcohol in the Aging Brain – The Interplay Between Alcohol Consumption, Cognitive Decline and the Cardiovascular System.”
 Frontiers in Neuroscience, July 5, 2019.
 Accessed September 6, 2019.

 Rehm, Jürgen; Hasan, Omer S. M.; Black, Sandra E.; Shield, Kevin D.; Schwarzinger, Michaël.
 “Alcohol use and dementia: a systematic scoping review.”
 Alzheimer’s Research and Therapy, January 5, 2019.
 Accessed September 6, 2019.

 Chapman, Naoko A.; Jacobs, Robert J.; Braakhuis, Andrea J. “Role of diet and food intake in age-related maculardegeneration: a systematic review.”
 Clinical and Experimental Ophthalmology, June 13, 2018.
 Accessed September 6, 2019.